 - The VM backup job fails because the backed-up Azure VM no longer exists

-The above exceptions are designed from the understanding that the result of these operations (primarily user triggered) shows up immediately on portal/PS/CLI clients.
-Hence, the user is immediately aware and doesn't need a notification.
+The exceptions above are designed from the understanding that the result of these operations (primarily user triggered) shows up immediately on portal/PS/CLI clients.
+So the user is immediately aware and doesn't need a notification.

 Based on alert severity, alerts can be defined in three types: